Dreamscent/Dreamscent.github.io/_posts/2019-10-12-HTB-Writeup.md

-There was this phrase on the Kali Linux website somewhere:
+There was this phrase on the Kali Linux website somewhere which seems applicable here:

-> The quieter you are, the more you can hear

 In some cases, there may be cronjobs or scheduled tasks running  on the server but are not listed when you run your enumeration scripts.
 These may be because of a lack of permissions.
 To get around this, we can run [pspy][3].
+This binary when run, will show all events happening in real time.